Above Ground

 Ginna Hoben – Playwright

 Ginna Hoben is an actor/director/playwright based in Queens, New York.
 Her specialty in solo performance covers the writing, acting, directing, and consulting of one-person plays.
 She premiered her solo play The Twelve Dates of Christmas (Playscripts, Inc.) at American Shakespeare Center in 2010.
 The play has since enjoyed over one hundred productions nationally and worldwide.
-Her critically acclaimed solo play No Spring Chicken (Playscripts, Inc.) premiered in D.C.’s 2015 inaugural Women’s Voices Theatre Festival.
+Her critically acclaimed solo play No Spring Chicken premiered in D.C.’s 2015 inaugural Women’s Voices Theatre Festival, and will be produced next month by Endstation Theatre Company in Lynchburg.
 Above Ground, her most recent solo play, has been developed as part of The Dramatist’s Guild’s Friday Night Footlights, Forestburgh Playhouse’s New Works Festival, a benefit performance at The Green Room in Staunton, VA, and its first fully staged production with City Gate Productions in NY.

 Other produced plays include the four-female holiday comedy, Decked!
 (Theatre B in Fargo, ND); pierced!
 (New York and Edinburgh Fringe Festivals); the wind-chill factor (The Actors Theatre of Louisville); and the short plays: telephone (ATL); Spit Spat Splendor Spite (from “Shakespeare in Mind,” Dramatic Publishing); and A Song of Good Life (Vermont Shakespeare Company.)